 - Georgia Code

 Georgia also has an injury prevention program within the Georgia Department of Public Health/Division of Emergency Preparedness and Response.
-Its main purposes are:
+Its main purposes are to:

 - Provide technical assistance in program evaluation and coalition building to local community groups

-- Provide general support to local coalition to help promote safe and injury free life styles and behaviors
+- Provide general support to local coalition to help promote safe lifestyles and behaviors

-Some top priorities for the Georgia Department of Public Health is performing health inspections and concentrating on food service and tourist accommodation facilities to keep the public safe.
-You can search for inspection results on the department's website by county.
+Some top priorities for the Georgia Department of Public Health include performing health inspections and concentrating on food service and tourist accommodation facilities to keep the public safe.
+You can search for inspection results by county on the department's website.